 and budgeting organizations can use RPA.

-2. Healthcare: RPA can be used by medical organizations in the handling of patient records, claims, customer service, account management, reporting, and data analytics.
+2. Healthcare: It can be used by medical organizations in the handling of patient records, claims, customer service, account management, reporting, and data analytics.

-3. Customer Services: By automating contact center duties, RPA can assist businesses to deliver improved customer service, including e-signature verification, scanned records uploading and automated rejection approval verification data.
+3. Customer Services: By automating contact center duties, can assist businesses to deliver improved customer service, including e-signature verification, scanned records uploading, and automated rejection approval verification data.

-4. Human Resources: RPA can automate HR functions including onboarding and offboarding, staff updates, and submission procedures of schedules.
+4. Human Resources: It can automate HR functions, including onboarding and offboarding, staff updates, and submission procedures of schedules.

 What can I find in RPA?

 When companies seek RPA techniques, they should consider several factors, including: